Mallspråket för calibre

 Användardefinierade Python-mallfunktioner

 You can add your own Python functions to the template processor.
 Such functions can be used in any of the three template programming modes.
 The functions are added by going to Preferences → Advanced → Template functions.
 Instructions are shown in that dialog.
+Note that you can use Python Templates for a similar purpose.
+As calling user-defined functions is faster than calling a Python template, user-defined functions might be more efficient depending on the complexity of what the function or template does.

 Särskilda anvisningar för att spara/skicka mallar